hospice for cancer

 Family caregivers work with a patient’s doctors and hospice team members to provide the best care for their loved one.
 Upon admission to a hospice care program, the hospice doctor evaluates the patient and develops an individualized care plan.
 A team of hospice care professionals might include a nurse, a social worker, a home health aide, physical or occupational therapists, a clergy member and hospice volunteers.

-Some ways hospice and palliative care can help cancer patients and their families include:
+Some ways cancer hospice care and palliative care can help cancer patients and their families include:

 Three Oaks Hospice Locations